Binghamton University's Immigration Guidelines

 All expenses involving Employment Authorization Documents for dependents and/or Travel Documents for employees and/or their dependents are paid by the employee, this may include legal expenses.

-Manager of Employee Benefits & Immigration Services
+Assistant Director of Human Resources - Employee Benefits & Immigration Services